Armstrong Whitworth: Overseas operations

-After the end of WWI demand for armaments and naval ships all but evaporated, and Armstrong Whitworth had to look into diversifying its business.
+After World War I ended, demand for armaments and naval ships all but evaporated, and Armstrong Whitworth had to diversify its business.

-The company built a hydroelectric station at Nymboida, New South Wales, near Grafton, Australia in 1923–1924.
-This is still in use and is substantially original.
-In 1925 the company tendered unsuccessfully to construct the South Brisbane-Richmond Gap (on the New-South Wales-Queensland border) section of the last stage of the standard gauge railway linking Sydney and Brisbane.
-This was a heavily engineered railway which includes a long tunnel under the Richmond Range forming the state border and a spiral just south of the border.
-AW's tender price was £1,333,940 compared with Queensland Railway's tender price of £1,130,142.
-In the mid-1920s the company clearly was trying to break into the booming Australian market, but was stymied by a preference for local companies.
+The company built a hydro-electric station at Nymboida, New South Wales, near Grafton, Australia in 1923–1924.

-The Dominion of Newfoundland, an island country then mostly dependent on its fishery, had plenty of pulpwood but only one paper mill at Grand Falls-Windsor and one pulp mill at Bishop's Falls, both built in the 1900s.
-The owners of the Reid Newfoundland Company convinced AW to invest in building a second paper mill at Corner Brook, to be supplied with hydroelectricity from a generating station 50 km away at Deer Lake.
+The Dominion of Newfoundland, at that time an island country mostly dependent on its fishery, had plenty of pulpwood but only one paper mill at Grand Falls-Windsor and one pulp mill at Bishop's Falls, both built in the 1900s.
+The owners of the Reid Newfoundland Company convinced AW to invest in building a second paper mill at Corner Brook, to be supplied with hydro-electricity from a generating station 50 km away at Deer Lake.
 A joint venture, the Newfoundland Power and Paper Company, was founded in 1923.
-After much fighting between Harry Reid and then-PM of the dominion Richard Squires, the so-called Humber project (after the Humber River) received support from the local government and loan guarantees both from it and the UK; Squires even campaigned on it, making "Hum on the Humber" his slogan for the 1923 Newfoundland general election.
+After much fighting between Harry Reid and then-Prime Minister of the dominion, Richard Squires, the so-called Humber project (after the Humber River) received support from the local government and loan guarantees both from it and the UK; Squires even campaigned on it, making "Hum on the Humber" his slogan for the 1923 Newfoundland general election.